WeizhenLiuBioinform/stomatal_index/README.md

 python stomatal_index.py
 ```
 If you want to visualize the prediction results of stomata and cells, you can set the parameter "is_vis = True", which means that extra time will be consumed.

+## Citation
+If you use this code and data in a publication, please cite it as:

+* Zhu C, Hu Y, Mao H, Li S, Li F, Zhao C, Luo L, Liu W and Yuan X (2021) A Deep Learning-Based Method for Automatic
+  Assessment of Stomatal Index in Wheat Microscopic Images of Leaf Epidermis.
+Front.
+Plant Sci.
+12:716784. doi:
+  10.3389/fpls.2021.716784